 About Customer Match

-- On the Search Network, and Google Shopping optimize your campaigns by adjusting your bid based on what you know about your customers’ activities.
+- On the Search Network and Google Shopping, you can optimize your campaigns by adjusting your bid based on what you know about your customers’ activities.

 How it works

-Let's say you want to advertise a new loyalty program to your existing customers with ads on Google.
+Let's say you want to advertise a new loyalty program to your existing customers with Google ads.
 Here's how it works:

-Customer email lists don't expire, and membership duration is unlimited by default.
+Customer Match audiences don't expire so membership duration is unlimited by default.
 You can control how long your customers are kept in a Customer Match audience, but it's best to refresh your list regularly.
 AdWords will send you an email if your lists haven't been refreshed in a while.

 Data sharing across accounts

-If you have a Customer Match audience or similar audience in your manager account, or a client account shares their Customer Match audience or similar audience with your manager account, you can share them across other managed accounts.
 All accounts using a Customer Match audience must comply with the Customer Match policies.
-We will not allow sharing or usage of this data outside of your managed account.
-Only account owners and administrators may add or remove email addresses from Customer Match audiences for which they have administrator access.
+Google does not allow sharing or usage of this data outside of your managed account.
+Only account owners and administrators may add or remove customer data from Customer Match audiences for which they have administrator access.

 Similar audiences for YouTube and Gmail